Skip to content

 All configured destinations receive all alert types — there’s no per-destination filtering.

-Add outbound webhook targets in ~/.netclaw/config/netclaw.json.
+For scripted or headless installs, add outbound webhook targets directly in ~/.netclaw/config/netclaw.json.
 Merge the Notifications block into your existing config if one is already there.

 {